data-mechanics/course-2016-spr-proj/ciestu12_sajarvis/README.md

 ### 8. (derived) Weighted k-means optimization for each branch of Green Line

+### 8. (derived) Correlation and p-value of utility ratings vs. handicap access of stops

 # Visualizations
 The visualizations are viewable in a web browser.
 These visualizations need access to the database from the browser, which can't be directly obtained.
 So we use a small Flask application to act as a middle-man to facilitate this access.